The Real Thing (Faith No More album): Tours

-Touring in support of the album lasted from 1989 to 1991.
+Touring in support of the album lasted from 1989 to mid-1991.
 Due to their small catalog at the time, the band eventually grew tired of playing songs from The Real Thing towards the end of the tour.
-This has been cited as one of the reasons for the change in sound on their next album Angel Dust.
+This has been cited as one of the reasons for their change in sound on their next album, Angel Dust.

 Singles

-The first single to be released from the album was "From Out of Nowhere" on August 30, 1989 which failed to make the UK Singles Chart.
-It was re-released on April 2, 1990 and made number twenty-three on the UK Singles Chart.
+The first single to be released from the album was "From Out of Nowhere" on August 30, 1989, which failed to make the UK Singles Chart.
+It was re-released on April 2, 1990, and made number twenty-three on the UK Singles Chart.
 In between these releases was "Epic" on January 30, 1990, the music video for which received extensive airplay on MTV throughout the year, despite provoking anger from animal rights activists for a slow motion shot of a fish flopping out of water.
-"Falling to Pieces" then saw release on July 2, 1990 and made it to number 92 on the Billboard Hot 100 before the reissue of "Epic", which became the band's first number one hit single, on the ARIA Charts, as well their only top ten single on the Billboard Hot 100, where it reached ninth position.
+"Falling to Pieces" then saw release on July 2, 1990, and made it to number 92 on the Billboard Hot 100 before the reissue of "Epic", which became the band's first number one hit single, on the ARIA Charts, as well their only top ten single on the Billboard Hot 100, where it reached ninth position.

 "Surprise!
 You're Dead!" had a music video produced for it, directed by bassist Billy Gould, featuring footage shot in Chile during a South American tour in 1991.
 However, the song never saw release as an official single, and the video was not released until its appearance on Video Croissant.
 "Edge of the World" saw limited release as a two track promo single in Brazil on CD and 12" vinyl, with the album version as track one and the Brixton Academy live version as the second track, in a yellow slipcase with basic black text.